coffeetycoon/Coffee-Tycoon/README.md

 ### v1.8 – Notifications & UI Tweaks
 - Add notifications for new Achievements and Upgrade Packs (only showing on tabs right now, will now show on packs as well so you know which pack, and which achievement/upgrade is new)
-- Notification will disappear if you buy upgrade, or claim the achievment rewards
+- Notification will disappear if you buy upgrade, or claim the achievement rewards
 - Remove achievement emojis for a cleaner look
 - Claim All button for Achievements
 - Mark All Notifications As Read button for Upgrades